 - The "Plaguespreader Zombie" monster card in the Yu-Gi-Oh! card game.
 Although its function isn't to spread a zombie virus, but rather "tune" with other monsters to summon powerful Synchro monsters, including zombies.

-- Most of the zombies in Resident Evil are caused by the Umbrella Corporation's T-virus.
+- Most of the zombies in Resident Evil are caused by the Umbrella Corporation's T-virus and its various derivatives.

 - Left 4 Dead and Left 4 Dead 2.
 The "zombies" in this series aren't actually dead (it's more akin to a strand of rabies) and don't actually eat the uninfected; they just want to rip their bodies to shreds and stomp on the remains.